TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Experiment Details

 \textbf{Simulation Settings.} All experiments are conducted in a high-fidelity Isaac Sim simulator running at 30 Hz.
 The navigation policy operates at a control frequency of 10 Hz; actions are applied once every three simulation frames and held constant in between.
 Each episode is executed in an isolated process with a fresh simulator instance, ensuring clean initialization and reproducibility.
 Episodes terminate when the robot reaches the goal (defined by a 2D distance threshold of 1.5 m) or when a timeout is reached.
 Robot trajectories are recorded at the simulation rate to compute path length and SPL.
 Collisions are detected both with animated human characters using distance proximity (threshold of 0.5 m) and with static scene objects using a contact sensor.
 All metrics are aggregated across episodes and reported using standard navigation benchmarks.

 \textbf{Testing Settings.} We employ a closed-loop simulator running at 30\,Hz, while executing the policy at 10\,Hz (every 3 simulation steps), as summarized in \cref{alg:closed_loop_async}.
-At each 10\,Hz tick, the agent samples a short visual context $\mathcal{X}_k$ from the image buffer using \textsc{SampleFramesAvailable}, which selects all available frames among the target offsets (e.g., $\{t\!-\!9,t\!-\!6,t\!-\!3,t\}$), falling back to fewer frames when full history is not yet available.
-Then we compute latency-aware ego-motion offsets $(\Delta t,\Delta x,\Delta y,\Delta\theta)$ using the most recent VLM-generation reference stored in $\mathcal{G}$.
+At each 10~Hz tick, the agent samples a short visual context $\mathcal{X}_k$ from the image buffer using \textsc{SampleFramesAvailable}, which selects all available frames among the target offsets, e.g., $\{t-9,t-6,t-3,t\}$, and falls back to fewer frames when the full history is not yet available.
+Latency-aware metadata $(\Delta t,\Delta x,\Delta y,\Delta\theta)$ is computed inside \texttt{predict\_async} from the timestamp and pose associated with the cached VLM state.
 The controller $\mathcal{C}$ then consumes the policy output $\mathbf{w}_k$ to produce smoothed velocity commands $(v_k,\omega_k)$, and the environment advances with $\mathcal{E}.\textsc{Step}(v_k,\omega_k)$.

-\textit{Asynchronous inference.} VLM reasoning and KV-cache extraction are executed asynchronously via \texttt{predict\_async} (\cref{alg:predict_async_kv}) while the action policy continues to run at 10\,Hz.
-Specifically, each call first polls the background VLM job and, if it has completed, updates the cached response $r^{\text{cache}}$ and cached KV $\texttt{kv}^{\text{cache}}$.
-If no generation is currently running, a new background generation job is launched using the VLM visual context $\mathcal{X}^{\text{vlm}}_k$ and instruction $I$, and the start metadata $(k_{\text{gen}},\texttt{pose}_{\text{gen}})$ is returned for downstream delay/ego-motion bookkeeping in $\mathcal{G}$.
-While a new VLM job is in flight, the action policy reuses the most recent available KV cache to decode $\mathbf{w}_k$ from the current observation and robot state.
+\textit{Asynchronous inference.} VLM reasoning and KV-cache extraction are executed asynchronously via \texttt{predict\_async} (\cref{alg:predict_async_kv}), while the action policy continues to run at 10~Hz.
+Each call first polls the background VLM job and, if it has completed, updates the cached response $r^{\text{cache}}$, cached KV features $\texttt{kv}^{\text{cache}}$, and the timestamp and pose associated with the cached semantic state.
+If no generation is currently running, a new background generation job is launched using the VLM visual context $\mathcal{X}^{\text{vlm}}_k$ and instruction $I$.
+While the new VLM job is in flight, the action policy reuses the most recent available KV cache features to decode $\mathbf{w}_k$ from the current observation, robot state, and latency metadata.

 \textit{Synchronous inference.} In the synchronous baseline, VLM inference is executed in a blocking manner, during which the robot halts and no control commands are issued.
 At each decision step, the robot remains stationary while the VLM processes the current visual context and instruction, ensuring that semantic reasoning is generated from up-to-date observations.
 As a result, the effective semantic delay satisfies $\Delta t = 0$, and the corresponding ego-motion offsets $(\Delta x, \Delta y, \Delta \theta)$ are all zero.
 Once inference completes, the robot executes the predicted trajectory for a fixed horizon of 0.5 s, after which it again halts for the next VLM inference cycle.
 This design eliminates semantic staleness but introduces intermittent control stalls due to blocking inference.